facebook/react/packages/create-subscription/README.md

 # How it works

-Depending on the type of React component specified, `create-component-with-subscriptions` will either create a wrapper component or use a mixin technique.
+Depending on the type of React component specified, `create-subscription` will either create a wrapper component or use a mixin technique.

 If a stateless functional component is specified, a high-order component will be wrapped around it.
 The wrapper will pass through all `props`.
 The subscribed value will be passed in place of the "subscribable" prop though.